 Although frustrating, a flat battery isn’t the end of the world.
-That being said, losing power deep in a 4WD track is not ideal, as many roadside assistance providers won’t be able to reach you quickly.
-To avoid getting caught out, use a portable jump starter to get you on your way.
+That being said, losing power deep in a 4WD track is not ideal.
+A portable jump starter for your 4WD can charge your battery and get you on your way quickly.

 |Engine Size||Petrol Engine||Diesel Engine|

-Before you decide on a jump starter, be sure to check the vehicle’s owner manual and battery to find the correct amperage to use.
+Before you decide on a 4WD jump starter pack, be sure to check the vehicle’s owner manual and battery to find the correct amperage to use.

 However, it is a good idea to buy the most powerful jump starter you can get.
-Using a 1000A kit on a battery that only requires 600A won’t damage either system and can be used on bigger vehicles that may need assistance.
+Using a 1000A jumper starter pack on a battery that only requires 600A won’t damage either system.
 On the other hand, using a 600A starter on an engine that requires 1000A will not have the juice to start the vehicle.

-Be sure to check the voltage of the jump starter and your battery.
+Be sure to check the voltage of the jump starter pack and your battery.
 Most vehicle batteries and jump starters use 12 volts.
-Some older batteries use six volts, while some heavy vehicles such as large trucks use 24 volt batteries.
+Some older batteries use six volts, while some heavy vehicles such as large trucks use 24-volt batteries.
 Using a different voltage jump starter with a different voltage engine may destroy the battery and jump starter if used.